As salaamu alaykum – peace be on you.

 Marlina ‘Nina’ Soerakoesoemah is the Co-Founder and Creative Director of Azizah Magazine.
 She manages the art direction and works with graphic designers, photographers and artists to ensure each page of the magazine is captivating and oversees the website, production and printing of Azizah in Seattle, Washington.
-She lives in nearby Redmond with her supportive husband and two teenage sons.
+She lives in Redmond with her husband and two teenage sons.
 Born in Indonesia and raised in the Philippines, Ms. Soerakoesoemah studied Interior Architecture at the University of Oregon.

 Ms. Soerakoesoemah is a founding member of Muslim Association of Puget Sound, Masjid Ar Rahmah, in Redmond and has served on its board of directors, as the Women’s Affairs Secretary as well as its board of trustees.
 Active in the Muslim American Society, Seattle Chapter, Ms. Soerakoesoemah is currently its Executive Director and is on the board of the Muslim Community Resource Center in Redmond.

 Sofiariantika Primananda Wilson, also known as Nanda, studied Advertising at the University of Indonesia.
 The advertising industry held no fascination for Ms. Wilson, but it did introduce her to the art of graphic design, with which she fell in love.
 She now works as a freelance graphic designer and is part of the Azizah Magazine creative team.
 She enjoys playing around with Adobe Photoshop, Illustrator, Indesign, Dreamweaver and gets very excited when mixing them with traditional techniques.
 “My style can best be described as imaginative, youthful, colorful and vibrant,” she explains.